 I loved reading picture books as a child; and I equally loved reading them to my own two children.
 I passionately believe that picture books play a vitally important role in children’s social, emotional and intellectual development.
 It’s my great privilege to be the Ambassador for Ardoch Youth Foundation’s Annual School Readiness Book Drive – where each year, thousands of picture books are collected and donated to preschool children in areas of need throughout Victoria.

-I felt that I had a new story to tell and an original character to share.
+I will write a picture book if I feel that I have a new story to tell and an original character to share.
 The two most important things when it comes to taking on a new writing project, in my opinion.

-Q: Why did you choose to write your picture book in rhyme?
+Q: Why do you choose to write your picture books in rhyme?

 My love of rhyme stems from the early childhood influences of my mother.
 She is a great story teller who also loved to recite to us the poetry of Australian bush poet, AB Banjo Patterson.
 So I grew up surrounded by good old-fashioned storytelling told in rhyme.
 I was also a child of the ‘70’s and raised on Dr Seuss and Madeline books, so it was only natural that I’d be drawn to writing a children’s book in rhyme.
 It’s also no coincidence that I enjoyed reading Julia Donaldson and Lynley Dodd’s books to my own children.

-I did try writing ‘Daisy Dubois’ in standard prose, but always found myself coming back to rhyme.
+I have tried writing in standard prose, but always found myself coming back to rhyme.
 I really like the way the words sing on the page and I think parents, carers, grandparents, and teachers like reading rhyme to young children, too.